galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 <div class='right'><img src="/images/undraw-illustrations/mind_map.svg" alt="" width="240" /></div>

+There are many communities established within Galaxy based on:
+- their [**region**](/community/#regional-communities) around the world - these are regional communities,
+- their [**domain of science**](/community/#communities-of-practice) - these are communities of practices in different scientific domains,
+- their [**topics of interest**](https://galaxyproject.org/community/wg/), such as systems, back-end, user interface - these are working groups.

-There are many communities established within Galaxy based on [**region**](/community/#regional-communities) or [**domain of science**](/community/#communities-of-practice) but if you feel like you just don't see your own or don't feel identified with them, you can create your own community!
+We encourage you to look through those communities and if you find one that it is appropriate for your needs, you can join and contribute to that community.
+However, if you don't find a community that fits your work or domain, or don't feel identified with any of them, you can create your own community of practice!

-Below you'll find a suggested path to follow before you can start your own community, a list of Do's and Don'ts and also useful links you should probably check out.
+Below you'll find a suggested recipes to follow before, during and after you can start your own community, a list of Do's and Don'ts and also useful links you should probably check out.

-### Path
+### Community Onboarding Cookbook

+Here we outline a few "recipes", or set of steps, you can follow to address different aspects of creating, growing and sustaining, a new community.

 #### Learn the basics about Galaxy